What Is Entrepreneurship – A Complete Guide

 The process of securing venture capital funding is usually through the entrepreneur and his or her team going on a road show to various venture capital funds or so called angel investors that are willing to pour capital into their project in return for ownership in the company.

 Through this avenue, entrepreneurs are able to raise funds in many multiples of funds that they would be able to raise by themselves.
 However, the trade-off here is that with greater startup capital, there is less ownership for the entrepreneur.
-While self funded ventures of entrepreneurship allow for maximum control and ownership as mentioned, those that are funded by venture capital has significantly less control and ownership.

 The entrepreneur will now have to answer to the ideas and thoughts expressed by the venture capital investors for his or her project.
 This means that the entrepreneur may not be able to take the business through avenues they originally would’ve liked to as the venture capitalist investors would disagree.